 Location of project: Counties in Massachusetts: Barnstable County, Essex County, Norfolk County, Plymouth County, Suffolk County

-Location of residency: MassachusettsView website Save Need help writing this grant?
+Location of residency: MassachusettsView website Save

-- characterize estuary, rocky intertidal, and beach habitats and biological communities
+- Characterize estuary, rocky intertidal, and beach habitats and biological communities.

-- document the impacts of human and natural stressors on those systems.
+- Document the impacts of human and natural stressors on those systems.